 If you joined the Kelleys Island Historical Assoc. you could view these issues immediately!

 2017 January - This year's feature display will be Kelleys Island Kitchens.
 We recognize our Life members, our Patron and Business members and our Volunteers as well as those who were so generous with their donations.
 Last year's display, Bars & Saloons, was such a hit, that we moved much of that display over to the Business section of the museum to make room for the new display.

-2017 April - In this issue: a few fun facts about our visitors and followers, Some of what we have been doing all winter, An interesting story about Women’s Work (published in 1867 in the Islander), We remember Ila Dick, A sneak peek at the hunky men of Kelleys Island calendar, We say thanks to everyone who donated, We celebrate the new windows in the church and thank our benefactors, We list just some of the items we received for our collection, And finally, We thank those businesses that support us!
+2017 April - A few fun facts about our visitors and followers, Some of what we have been doing all winter, An interesting story about Women’s Work (published in 1867 in the Islander), We remember Ila Dick, A sneak peek at the hunky men of Kelleys Island calendar, We say thanks to everyone who donated, We celebrate the new windows in the church and thank our benefactors, We list just some of the items we received for our collection, And finally, We thank those businesses that support us!